bailianhua/grandblue-optimize/README.md

 # Damage Optimization App

-This Flask web application is designed to optimize damage for a gaming scenario based on user input.
-It uses the `scipy.optimize` library to find the optimal distribution of items to maximize damage output.
+This web application is designed to optimize damage for a scenario based on user input.

 ## prerequisites
 1. Python